ivanlysianok/books-application/README.md

-# Angular search books app using Google Books API
+# Books search application using Google Books API

-### Overview
+### Application overview

-This application allows you search and browse through books based on given search params.
-Also you have possibility to view detailed information about book.
-Front-end has been written in Angular, data and all search operations provided Google Books API.
+Application for finding books using Google books API https://developers.google.com/books

+App is devided to 2 pages.
+First page is *books overview page*, where is list of books displayed based on given params.
+In addition to the search query, you can specify a category (genre) of books and sorting option (sorting by relevance or newest).

+Second page is *book detail page*, where you have more detailed information about specific book that you has choosed.
+For instance you can find out here who the publisher of the book is, how many pages the book has, book rating, book price etc...

 ## ![Alt text](/google-books-application/src/assets/application_preview_photo_01.png?raw=true "Overview page")